torvalds/linux/Documentation/core-api/irq/irq-domain.rst

 The irq_domain Interrupt Number Mapping Library
 ===============================================

-The current design of the Linux kernel uses a single large number space where each separate IRQ source is assigned a unique number.
+The current design of the GNU/Linux kernel uses a single large number space where each separate IRQ source is assigned a unique number.
 This is simple when there is only one interrupt controller.
-But in systems with multiple interrupt controllers, the kernel must ensure that each one gets assigned non-overlapping allocations of Linux IRQ numbers.
+But in systems with multiple interrupt controllers, the kernel must ensure that each one gets assigned non-overlapping allocations of GNU/Linux IRQ numbers.

 The number of interrupt controllers registered as unique irqchips